aluckhur/xcption/README.md

   -s srcpath, --source srcpath
                         change the scope of the command to specific path -t jobstatus, --jobstatus jobstatus
-                        change the scope of the command to specific job status ex:complete,running,failed,pending -v, --verbose         provide verbose per phase info -p phase, --phase phase
+                        change the scope of the command to specific job status ex:complete,running,failed,pending,aborted -v, --verbose         provide verbose per phase info -p phase, --phase phase
-                        change the scope of the command to specific phase ex:baseline,sync#,verify#,lastsync (requires
+                        change the scope of the command to specific phase ex:baseline,sync#,verify#,lastsync (requires -v/--verbose)
-                        -v/--verbose)
-  -n node, --node node  change the scope of the command to specific node
+  -n node, --node node  change the scope of the command to specific node (requires -v/--verbose) -e, --error           change the scope of the command to jobs with errors (requires -v/--verbose) -o output, --output output
-                        (requires -v/--verbose)
-  -e, --error           change the scope of the command to jobs with errors
-                        (requires -v/--verbose)
+                        output type: [csv|json]
   -l, --logs            display job logs

 ```